fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs sys_class_name %}
-Name of the table in which the task record is stored.
+Name of the table in which the record is stored.
 {% enddocs %}

 {% docs sys_created_by %}
-User who initially created the task record.
+User who initially created the record.
 {% enddocs %}

 {% docs sys_created_on %}